austint1121/OES-PneumoniaClassification/README.md

 - Easy re-sizing and rescaling of images

-  Using generators also allows more easily reproducable results.
+  Using generators also allows more easily reproducible results.
 Since images fed into our model this way do not have to be preproccessed beforehand.
 ***

 ## Modeling Results